Next edition in year 2020 (every 4 years in June. last edition held in 2016)

 Enthusiasts from all over the world relive the spirit of the ancient Greek games in the same stadium after 2000 years by running barefoot and wearing a white tunic to win a ribbon tied around the head and a palm branch and add their footprints to those of ages long gone…

 The ancient Nemea, once a famous religious sanctuary, is an archaeological site located in the Peloponnese peninsula, in an upland valley at the eastern foothills of the Arkadian Mountains, in the province of Corinthia, in Greece.
 The nearby small village of Archaia Nemea lies southwest, while the new town of Nemea to the west.
 According to the Greek mythology it was there that Heracles overcame the Nemean Lion, achieving the first of his labours.
 The skin of the beast was impenetrable, and Heracles had to wrestle and finally strangle it.
 Then he removed the skin and wore it as a coat of armour.

-A long and detailed article on the historical basis for the modern recreation of the Nemean games as a sort of living history sport event: http://nemeangames.org/en/nemean-games-revival/ancient-basis.html.
+An interesting and detailed contribution about the historical basis for the modern recreation of the Nemean games as a sort of living history sport event can be found at this weblink: http://nemeangames.org/en/nemean-games-revival/ancient-basis.html

 Please contact the Organizers for confirmation and further details.

 Info & Contact